Chirag attacks JD(U) for split in his party, spares BJP as he vows to fight back | Politics

 - India

 Lok Janshakti Party leader Chirag Paswan on Wednesday blamed Janata Dal (United) for engineering the split in his party and rejected the decisions taken by the faction headed by his uncle Pashupati Kumar Paras, saying the party's constitution does not authorise them any such power.
 In his first interaction with media after the split in the party, he struck a combative note by describing himself as ''sher ka beta'' (lion's son) and asserted that he will fight for the cause of the party founded by his father Ram Vilas Paswan.
-While blaming the JD(U) for the split, he steered clear of questions regarding the role of the BJP in the development and added that what has happened is also an internal matter of his party for which he will not target others.
+Paswan accused the JD(U) for working to split his party even when his father was hospitalised last year, and alleged that a conspiracy was hatched recently behind his back as he lay ill.
+He, however, steered clear of questions regarding the role of the BJP in the development and added that what has happened is also an internal matter of his party for which he will not target others.

 ''If Hanuman has to seek help from Ram, then what good is Hanuman and what good is Ram,'' he said in Hindi.